system-zero/system-zero/data/docs/la.md

-Plus this gives confidence to the own being, that is fascinated by the way the things works and feels the magic (which is not that magic - it is just mechanics) - when see the result of an own code.
+Plus this gives confidence to the own being, that is fascinated by the way the things works and feels the magic (which is not that magic - it is just mechanics) - when sees the result of an own code.

 Plus the knowledge and the access to open and free bits of the source code, it returns a big gift, that is the trust to the system.

-In any case, the aim is to offer a mechanism that is trying to show the path to the user to find the way into the system that lives and uses.
+In any case, the aim is to offer a mechanism that is trying to show the path to the user, to find the way into the system that lives and uses.
 That's all folks.